physiozoo/physiozoo.github.io/docs/sections/tutorials/peakdetection.rst

   3. Load an ECG recording (e.g. File -> Open File -> Rabbit_example.txt).
 The ECG will be displayed.
 The default R-peak detector (``rqrs``) will run automatically.
 You will see some red crosses appearing on the ECG signal at the locations that have been detected (pannel A).

   4. You can browse through the recording by stretching and moving the red window displayed in pannel B. You can also move through the recording by using the arrows circled in red on the right hand side.
+Finally, you can also use the mouse scroll wheel and Ctrl scroll wheel.

 .. image:: ../../_static/peakdetection_interface.png
    :align: center